 MiDAS & Section 19 Minibus Permits

 Cotswold Edge District is a member of the nationally recognised MiDAS Minibus Driver Awareness Scheme.
-To ensure safety of our young people, to follow good practice and ensure our minibus drivers are up to date with current minibus regulations we have a requirement that any adult driving a minibus to transport members of our district or groups in our district must hold a current MiDAS Driver Certificate.
+To ensure safety of our young people, to follow good practice and ensure our minibus drivers are up to date with current minibus regulations we expect that any adult driving a minibus to transport members of our district or groups in our district to have undertaken recent minibus driver training and hold a current MiDAS Driver Certificate.

 Also to comply with UK driving regulations all minibuses being driven by Scout Groups or by District must display the correct Section 19 minibus permit in their windscreen (this includes minibuses hired from outside scouting).
 This page outlines information about the MiDAS driver training and assessment that is being offered by our district team and also information about Section 19 minibus permits.

 In Cotswold Edge District we currently have two qualified MiDAS Driver Assessor/Trainers (and a third person who is shared with other districts) who can perform the MiDAS required driver training and assessment.

 In order to gain a MiDAS Driver Certificate, which is valid for four years, the following training and assessment must be undertaken:

 - Classroom theory session, which takes about 2-3 hours, covering driver licencing, minibus driving law and minibus safe driving and safety.

 - A short theory test, 20 multiple choice questions, which takes about 20 minutes (taken at end of theory session).

 - In minibus driving assessment, which takes about 1 hour, dates/times to be agreed with assessor/trainer in advance.